Frequently Asked Questions (FAQ) about the Graduate Program in Speech-Language Pathology

 How many credits is the Master's Program in speech-language pathology?

-Effective January 2012, the graduate program leading to an M.A. degree consists of 60 credits.
+The graduate program leading to an M.A. degree consists of 63 credits.
+Please see the Graduate Bulletin for a complete list of required courses.

 What are the requirements for graduation?